-To do so, register free for the online event at sBCKpublishing.co.uk.
+Further up and farther in.
+Exactly, yeah.
 Let's turn to some other questions around this rather than specific questions that children have.

-These are adults asking about how we best parent children and let's go to this one about church, though, specifically Eren in Ahiyo says, "How do you think churches should integrate children into the body and include them in worship with adults?
-I'm part of a church that has one service for adults, another for college students, another for high school kids, etc. And these services are on different days in different buildings.
+These are adults asking about how we best parent children.
+And let's go to this one about church though, specifically Errin in Ahiyo, says, how do you think churches should integrate children into the body and include them in worship with adults?
+I'm part of a church that has one service for adults, another for college students, another for high school kids, et cetera.
+And these services are on different days in different buildings.

-As a mum of three young children, age six and younger, it seems wrong, even unblibblecool, that in this church, my children and I will never worship together.
+As a mum of three young children, age six and younger, it seems wrong, even unblebical, that in this church, my children and I will never worship together.
 Do you see a place for children during church services?
-Should young children attend a Sunday school type class while the pastor preaches, etc. And finishes by saying, "I desire to worship and serve alongside my children and, for me and my husband, to be their primary disciples, but it seems that the church wants to delegate that responsibility to trained professionals."
+Should young children attend a Sunday school type class while the pastor preaches, et cetera?
+And finishes by saying, I desire to worship and serve alongside my children and for me and my husband to be their primary disciples, but it seems that the church wants to delegate that responsibility to trained professionals.
 Yeah, yeah, yeah.

-I resonate with this very strongly.
+I resonated this very strongly.
 When our first child was born, I reacted very badly to the idea that when we came to church, he would be often a different space and we would be in church.
 I wanted him there for us to be together precisely as a family.